mernst/git-conflict-tutorial/README.md

-== Git conflict resulution tutorial
+# Git conflict resolution tutorial #

 This tutorial helps you to learn how to handle a merge conflict in git.
 It's smart to practice conflict resolution ahead of time, rather than when